davidbailey/tum/handbook/Artificial Intelligence/README.md

         * Class e.g. Cat, Dog
         * Probability
         * Segmentation => Heatmap of probabilities
-    * Learning Types
-      * Supervised: provide large sample of training data (ground truth: inputs and outputs)
-        * Humans can learn from much less data, simple instructions.
-      * Reinforcement Learning: reward or punish based on just outcome, ground truth is scarce
-      * Unsupervised: no information about outputs
     * Other
       * Sliding image approach (versus Convolutional Neural Networks)
         1. Create a detector for the object of interest